-“Invest in young people – the GLUE Project” is a youth exchange that will gather 42 unemployed youngsters coming from Croatia, Macedonia, Romania, Turkey, Portugal and Bulgaria; from families at the risk of poverty and facing economic difficulties, with no previous experience in project of this type.
-These youngsters belong to the largest group of youth population in history – 1.8 billion young people (between 15 and 28 years of age) that live in the world today.
+“Invest in young people – the GLUE Project” is a youth exchange that will gather 42 unemployed youngsters coming from Croatia, Macedonia, Romania, Turkey, Portugal and Bulgaria; from families at the risk of poverty and facing economic difficulties, with no previous experience in a project of this type.
+These youngsters belong to the largest group of the youth population in history – 1.8 billion young people (between 15 and 28 years of age) that live in the world today.

-Objectives of our project are: to engage 42 participants from 6 countries in a project promoting and practicing voluntarism, benefits we gain from voluntarism on all levels, opportunities we have to volunteer; to recognize and reward volunteering work and share practice among the countries involved; to provide opportunity for 42 youngsters to experience volunteering in practice while working for benefit the local community (help in elderly home, work for the local primary school, work in gardening, work in ecological action, work on drystone walls); to develop set of skills, attitudes, knowledge and sense of belonging among the participants through promoting active participation in their society; to introduce the idea from volunteering to employability; to speak about values and norms of a good citizen – active citizens in society are those who care about others; to tackle the topic of how volunteers can help immigrants integrate in society.
+Objectives of our project are: to engage 42 participants from 6 countries in a project promoting and practising voluntarism, benefits we gain from voluntarism on all levels, opportunities we have to volunteer; to recognize and reward volunteering work and share practice among the countries involved; to provide opportunity for 42 youngsters to experience volunteering in practice while working for benefit the local community (help in elderly home, work for the local primary school, work in gardening, work in ecological action, work on drystone walls); to develop set of skills, attitudes, knowledge and sense of belonging among the participants through promoting active participation in their society; to introduce the idea from volunteering to employability; to speak about values and norms of a good citizen – active citizens in society are those who care about others; to tackle the topic of how volunteers can help immigrants integrate in society.

-Through non formal methods of learning, learning by doing, role play activities, teambuilding, simulation, analyzing case studies, sharing practice workshops, discussion participants will learn more about the volunteers and how volunteers become the glue of the community, how they help you as individual gain skills needed for the labour market, how they establish links between society and people, how volunteers can help social inclusion of all groups in the society (including refugees, immigrants, youngsters with disabilities) Our group of participants will have a chance to organize 5 open local volunteering actions in Murter (eco action for cleaning the coast, build drystone walls, social activities for the elderly and cleaning elderly home, gardening in local houses in Murter with old people, re-painting walls in primary school) and through them practice volunteering.
-As well study trip to InfoZona Split will be organized where participants will learn more about volunteering in NGO, civil society organization etc. The last day will be organized in a form of local promotional open stand in the centre of Murter.
+Through non-formal methods of learning, learning by doing, role-play activities, teambuilding, simulation, analyzing case studies, sharing practice workshops, discussion participants will learn more about the volunteers and how volunteers become the glue of the community, how they help you as individual gain skills needed for the labour market, how they establish links between society and people, how volunteers can help social inclusion of all groups in the society (including refugees, immigrants, youngsters with disabilities) Our group of participants will have a chance to organize 5 open local volunteering actions in Murter (eco-action for cleaning the coast, build drystone walls, social activities for the elderly and cleaning elderly home, gardening in local houses in Murter with old people, re-painting walls in primary school) and through them practice volunteering.
+As well study trip to InfoZona Split will be organized where participants will learn more about volunteering in NGO, civil society organization etc. The last day will be organized in the form of local promotional open stand in the centre of Murter.
 Pictures from the project and information about benefits and opportunities for volunteering will be offered to local people and students.

-Following the project local volunteers actions will be organized in each country simultaneously on the same day and will be broadcasted live on the facebook page that will be developed for the project.
+Following the project, local volunteers actions will be organized in each country simultaneously on the same day and will be broadcasted live on the Facebook page that will be developed for the project.
 These actions will be designed by the participants on the project.

 As well, through the project establishment of an e-newsletter for volunteering will be done.
-First and hopefully second edition of this newsletter will be published during the implementation of the project and follow up activities.
+First and hopefully the second edition of this newsletter will be published during the implementation of the project and follow up activities.